Tarskin/HappyTools/README.md

 HappyTools depends on NumPy, SciPy and matplotlib.
 NumPy and SciPy are used predominantly for data fitting and numerical operations on arrays.
 Matplotlib is used to draw all of the graphical elements that are used/created by HappyTools in both the GUI and the PDf reports.
 HappyTools is designed to also work as a package, allowing easy access to all of the functionality of HappyTools.
 However, the initial design of the package focussed on the HappyTools application (HappyTools.py in package root) meaning that importing HappyTools as a package might not work as expected.
 Therefore, please report any issues that you might encounter on the issues page that is linked above and we hope that you are interested in HappyTools!

 # Instructions
-A set of video tutorials on how to use HappyTools will be available shortly and these can be found at __TODO__.
+A set of video tutorials on how to use HappyTools will be available shortly and these can be found at https://www.youtube.com/channel/UCnziiQKZN6XwOLKa3oikf9A

 # Developer information
 If you would like to take part in HappyTools development, take a look at the file CONTRIBUTING.